HLFrye/moviebot/README.md

  [+] Connect to configured channel and server
  [+] Scan configured channel for past, missed votes [+] Handle !watchwith message
- [ ] Handle !remove movie
+ [+] If movie suggestion rejected, suggest another for the same group [ ] Handle !remove movie
  [ ] Watch configured channel for new suggestions and votes [ ] Show image from Wikipedia for show